miwermi/credit-risk-analysis/README.md

 # Credit Risk Analysis

 ## Overview
-The purpose of this project to use different machine learning methods to review loan data to analyze lending risk -- and to ascertain the differences in the methods.
+The purpose of this analysis is to use different machine learning methods to review loan data and analyze lending risk -- and to ascertain the differences and value in each of the methods.
 Using Python and the SciKit-Learn Library to build and evaluate several models, the results below reveal the variation in model outcomes and predicted risk.
 The final summary compares the strengths and weakness of each model.

 ## Results
 ### Oversampling